ahuh/docker-torrent-factory/README.md

 ```
 $ id -g <user>
 ```
-The container will run impersonated as this user, in order to have read/write access to the tv shows directory.
+The containers will run impersonated as this user, in order to have read/write access to the tv shows directory.

-### Install